Motivation for PLRsearch¶

 After few measurements, the posterior distribution of fitting function arguments gets quite concentrated into a small area.
 The integrator is using Monte Carlo with importance sampling where the biased distribution is bivariate Gaussian distribution, with deliberately larger variance.
 If the generated sample falls outside (-1, 1) interval, another sample is generated.

 This combination showed the best behavior, as the integrator usually follows two phases.
-First phase (where the top 12 samples are dominating) is mainly important for locating the new area the posterior distribution is concentrated at.
+First phase (where inherited biased distribution or single big sample are dominating) is mainly important for locating the new area the posterior distribution is concentrated at.
 The second phase (dominated by whole sample population) is actually relevant for the critical rate estimation.

 Probably, using a more realistic fitting functions will give better estimates than trend analysis.

-The following pictures show the upper and lower bound (one sigma) on estimated critical rate, as computed by PLRsearch, after each trial measurement within the 30 minute duration of a test run.
+The following pictures show the upper (red) and lower (blue) bound, as well as average of Stretch (pink) and Erf (light green) estimate, and offered load chosen (grey), as computed by PLRsearch, after each trial measurement within the 30 minute duration of a test run.

 Both graphs are focusing on later estimates.
 Estimates computed from few initial measurements are wildly off the y-axis range shown.